basementy/aircnc/README.md

 # AirCnC
-A repo for the AirCnc project.
+A repository for the Omnistack Week 10 project.
 Created by Rocketseat